 All divers need to show proof of certification from an internationally recognized recreational diving Agency.

-You may be asked to show your logbook in addition to this.
+You may be asked to show your logbook for verification.

-Everyone must sign the Ocean Encounters Waiver prior to any diving activities.
+Everyone must sign the Ocean Encounters e-waiver prior to any diving activities.

 Junior Open Water Divers